Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/readme.md

 SQL traces enable you to see SQL queries within application.
 SQL traces gives you SQL query application performing, database and other valuable information.
 Trace is retrieved attributes map.

-To add SQL traces to your JKool Cloud you need to configure zorka.properties to send SQL traces.
+To add SQL traces to your [JKoolCloud](https://www.jkoolcloud.com) you need to configure zorka.properties to send SQL traces.
 First of all you need to add `tnt4j_sql.bsh` script to your's configuration.

 ```properties